Tirana Tours

 After a full day of nature and culture, return comfortably to your original pickup point.
 Drop-offs are typically in the early evening for coastal tours, or later at night for Tirana-based trips, with transport and pacing handled for you throughout.

-Things to know before booking your Blue Eye guided day trip
+Things to know before booking your Blue Eye tour

 • Booking window & availability: Blue Eye day tours are popular between May and September, especially from Saranda and Tirana.
 Book 1–2 weeks ahead in peak season to secure your preferred date, starting point, and add-ons like kayaking or boat tours.